 A.3.
 The rate of transpiration is governed by several factors.
-If two species have the same morphology and are related, then the rate of transpiration is dependant on external factors such as humidity, temperature, wind velocity, light intensity, etc.
+If two species have the same morphology and are related, then the rate of transpiration is dependent on external factors such as humidity, temperature, wind velocity, light intensity, etc.

 Q.4.
 Explain why the intracellular levels of K+ in animal cells is higher than the extracellular levels.